Our Cardiology service cares for patients with cardiovascular (heart and blood vessel) disease.

 Cardiac Rhythm Management ( CRM )

 The chest pain clinic offers specialist assessment for patients who attend their GP with chest pain.
 We aim to investigate patients quickly so we can tell them if their chest pain is heart related or not.
-The clinic is run by a registered advanced nurse practitioner (RANP).
-It is supported by consultant cardiologist Dr Hugh McCann and by cardiac physiologists who perform many of the cardiac tests.
+The clinic is run by a clinical nurse specialist.
+It is supported by all of our consultant cardiologists and by cardiac physiologists who perform many of the cardiac tests.
+Currently all referrals are received through health link to each consultant who in turn triage and refer the patient to the chest pain clinic

 The nursing teams within the Cardiology service are highly skilled and educated.
 There is a focus on continuing education, with monthly educational updates available for nursing staff, as well as mandatory training and advanced cardiac life support courses.
 Every year, we run the postgraduate diploma in cardiovascular nursing in partnership with University College Dublin and St Vincent’s University Hospital.